 - If your rash is very red and itchy, soak in a warm water bath for 20 minutes.
 If your doctor prescribed a cream, put it on the rash as soon as you get out of the water, even before drying off.
 Pat the rest of your body dry and apply moisturizer.

-- Sudden changes of temperature.
-Keep your indoor temperature and humidity levels comfortable.
+- Keep your indoor temperature and humidity levels comfortable.

-- Excessive sweating.
-Choose loose clothing and bedding fabrics that air can flow through easily.
+- Choose loose clothing and bedding fabrics that air can flow through easily.

 To learn more about Healthwise, visit Healthwise.org.